-So far, so good, but here’s my personal issue: I’m just not very good at it!!
-I worked in a school for children with complex learning needs for 11 years, but for the entirety of my time there I was the butt of everyone’s jokes when it came to my signing (especially as for 7 of those years I was the Deputy Head)!
+So far, so good, but here’s my personal issue: I’m just not very good at it!
+I worked in a specialist school for children with learning differences and disabilities for 11 years, but for the entirety of my time there I was the butt of everyone’s jokes when it came to my signing (especially as for 7 of those years I was the Deputy Head!).
 I dreaded learning the annual Christmas song in our whole school staff meetings as the entire school would tend to focus on my lack of ability and chuckle their way through November and December.
 I received as much training as anyone else, participated in countless refreshers, watched my expert colleagues, but I always ended up feeling a bit useless at it!
 I have pretty much always been comfortable with the basics, I know all the letters so that I can greet any of the children, and am confident with your pleases, thank yous, good mornings and sorrys (usually reserved for apologising to teachers through windows when I was dragging a member of their team away to cover elsewhere!).
 But I am open to a bit of self-reflection, so here are the reasons why I think I am not the world’s greatest Makaton signer:

 · As with any area of learning, some people take to things better than others.
 My most challenging subjects when I was at school were always the languages (including English!).
 I have always felt much more comfortable with learning (and teaching) Maths and Sciences.